-POL 070 INTERNSHIP
+POL 070 INTERNSHIP Credit to be arranged

 POL 1001 INTRODUCTION TO POLITICS

 An introduction to central political concepts including justice, equality, freedom, democracy, and citizenship, and application of them to domestic and international issues.
 The course seeks to develop the student's ability to analyze domestic and international political issues, and to become contributing, compassionate citizens.